synapticloop/panl/README.md

        JSON configuration, then completely replace them.
     - Whilst there are some niceties with JSON files, there are also some parts which make it worse (especially around commenting).
 1. Cached OR Facet Values (Medium Priority)
      - Where the user wants to display an OR facet, and also wants to display the original counts (which will display as zero if any of the OR facets are displayed)
+1. Panl generator - attempt to keep existing field LPSE codes (Low Priority)
+     - For any LPSE codes which are randomly assigned by the generator, keep a lookup map of the codes and attempt to keep this assignment on re-generation.